 Publication and Repository Responsibilities

 The CP shall include information on the certificate repositories.
-It shall include information on the entity that operates the CR and its responsibility to publish practices, certificates, and certificate status.
+It shall include information on the entity that operates the STI-CR and its responsibility to publish practices, certificates, and certificate status.
 The CP shall include the frequency of publication and access controls.

 Identification and Authentication